spectrocloud/librarium/docs/docs-content/clusters/edge/edge-native-lifecycle.md

 4. **On-site deployment**.
 Airgapped Edge hosts do not have a connection to Palette and therefore does not require registration.
 Site operator powers on the Edge host, which will boot up and serve the local UI and the Edge Management API instead of to the registration screen.
-The site operator also applies site-specific properties such as static IP address, network proxy, and SSL certificates with site user data or Palette Terminal User Interface (TUI).
+The field technician also applies site-specific properties such as static IP address, network proxy, and SSL certificates with site user data or Palette Terminal User Interface (TUI).
 For more information, refer to [Access Local UI](./local-ui/host-management/access-console.md).

 5. **Cluster formation**.
-If the Edge host is installed with a content bundle and cluster definition, the site operator can power on the Edge host and create a cluster using the local UI.
+If the Edge host is installed with a content bundle and cluster definition, the field technician can power on the Edge host and create a cluster using the local UI.
 For more information, refer to [Create a Cluster with Local UI](./local-ui/cluster-management/create-cluster.md).

    If the Edge host is missing either the content bundle or the cluster definition, you can still build a content bundle